 We recruit motivated students interested in business careers.
 We see majors in Economics, Business (Marketing, Analytics, Finance/Accounting, Management, Operations/Supply Chain), Stem (Math, Statistics) and Liberal Arts.

 We seek students who must have a paid internship in the summer.
 Most in our group pay for 80-100% of college costs through work/work study, scholarships, and student loans.
-77% are diverse, 35% are first generation college students and 27% have English as a 2nd language.
+77% are people of color, 35% are first generation college students and 27% have English as a 2nd language.